rhregalado/rhregalado.github.io/_essays/essay12.md

 <ol>
   <li>
-    Prepare the body for fasting with intention, allowing the transition into prayer to begin even before entering the chapel.
+    Prepare your body for fasting with intention, allowing the transition into prayer to begin even before entering the chapel.
   </li>

 <div style="font-size: 0.8em; padding-bottom: 12px;"><strong>Note:</strong> You don’t have to overthink what constitutes fasting: its duration, precise method, etc. What matters most is your intention and sincerity to restrict yourself from food in this time of prayer.
 In my case, I usually prepare for prayer in the morning, when the body is already in a natural fasted state.
 I then take what would normally be breakfast not in anticipation of a meal, but as preparation for prayer itself, and allowing the physical hunger to become part of my spiritual receptivity.</div>